 - 1. Aligns with federal requirements more fully. - 2.
-Reduced DoF workload while maintaining oversight. - 3.
+Aligns with Weill Cornell Medicine policy so that all faculty (including many who collaborate across campuses) have similar standards and procedures. - 3.
 Having an Inquiry Committee is now required. - 4.
 All procedures and roles described in greater detail. - 5.
 Improved mechanisms for archiving records. - 6.
 Heightened guardrails to preserve confidentiality. - 7.
-Annual report to the DoF and Faculty Senate.
+Annual report to the DoF and Faculty Senate. - 8.
+Reduces DoF workload while maintaining oversight.